 The FAA report said the strongest predictors of success are a high score on the AT-SAT, in which 70 percent is considered passing, and the trainee’s age — the younger, the better.
 After accounting for those factors, the report found trainees with college degrees were no more likely to succeed in controller training than those without.

 According to 2015 FAA data obtained by the Association of Collegiate Training Institutions, a larger percentage of white applicants passed the test than any other defined racial group.
-Almost 31 percent of the 10,384 white people who took it passed in 2015, compared to 26 percent of those who said they were multiethnic, 24 percent of Hispanics and about 21 percent of African Americans, Asians and American Indians.
+Almost 31 percent of the 10,384 white people who took it passed in 2015, compared with 26 percent of those who said they were multiethnic, 24 percent of Hispanics, and about 21 percent of African -Americans, Asians and American-Indians.

 Enrollment at some College Training Initiative schools has dropped since the questionnaire began to be given, program directors said.

 “Most of the schools across the board have seen a decline in enrollment overall, we’ve all seen a decline because again there’s no incentive on the back end to get hired,” said Sam Fischer, president of the Association of Collegiate Training Institutions and head of the CTI program at Florida State College in Jacksonville.
 “We’ve seen a decrease in enrollment, but I think the students we have are the motivated ones.”

 Members of the House of Representatives have supported a proposed measure to end using the questionnaire.
 The bill, sponsored by Rep. Randy Hultgren (R-Illinois) and with bipartisan support from 28 members, would end the FAA’s use of the questionnaire to screen applicants, and revert to previous hiring practices, giving preference to military controllers and CTI graduates.